 In the fall of 2005, RSU gained acceptance in the National Association of Intercollegiate Athletics (NAIA), which signaled the beginning of a new era of intercollegiate athletic participation at RSU.
 University teams initially included men’s and women’s basketball, baseball, softball, and rodeo.

 In seven years, the RSU Hillcats athletic program has won four NAIA conference championships, appeared in 13 national tournaments, fielded 16 All-Americans and claimed six Academic All-Americans.
-RSU has been accepted to candidacy for NCAA Division II membership and provisional membership in the Heartland Conference.
+RSU has been accepted to candidacy for NCAA Division II membership.